GuidoElli/OvertoneExplorer/README.md

   <img src="https://raw.githubusercontent.com/GuidoElli/OvertoneExplorer/master/img-readme/controls.png" alt="img" width="100%"/>
 </p>

 For selection, edit and play buttons behave the same, so we will see just the play ones.
-If you click on ***Play (All)*** you can toggle playback (mute and unmute) to every track.
+If you click on ***Play (All)*** you can **toggle playback** (mute and unmute) every track.
 Click on the single buttons to do it independently for each track or drag the mouse to toggle multiple tracks at the same time.

 <p align="left">